Why Am I Always Thinking About The Past?

 Introspection – curiosity and self-exploration

 Firstly, introspection means thinking about the things that happen to you with an attitude of curiosity and self-exploration.
-To display introspection means to be interested in your past and to try to draw some conclusions about yourself or other people, or, to simply spend time thinking about the pleasurable things in your past.
+To display introspection means to be interested in your past and to try to draw some conclusions about yourself or other people.
+Or, to simply spend time thinking about the pleasurable things in your past.
 Introspection can add real colour and depth to your current experiences and also includes notions such as nostalgia and sentimentality.
 Introspection has a light and inquisitive tone to it.
+You can definitely get a lot from increasing the time that you spend in introspection.

 Rumination – regret and ‘wheel spinning'